Our ultimate guide to planning your dream wedding, even on a budget.

 With the average wedding now costing a whopping £30,111, it’s not surprising that more and more couples are trying to be financially savvy when planning their special day.
 Here at Hitachi Personal Finance, we have put together a money saving guide to help you plan your fairy tale wedding while still keeping the pennies in check.

 If you have friends or family with special talents such as, flower arranging or cake making then why not ask them to help you out with aspects of your wedding rather than buy you a gift?
 For example if you have a friend that is an amazing baker, then ask if they would make you a cake for a small fee.
-This is a great way to save money but also they are more likely to know what you like and will also go the extra mile for you as they want to help make it a special day.
+This is a great way to save money as well as having a day that really is personal to you.

 Sometimes more is less – you don’t need to need to spend a fortune on flower arrangements that will wilt and die shortly after the wedding reception is over.
 You can still have elegant flower displays by going minimal.
 For example, try a single rose for the bridesmaids and cactus or succulents for the centre pieces.
 You could even go the extra mile by rallying the troops and creating your own arrangements with flowers from your local market or florist.